 Delicate items must be packed in smaller or medium-sized packages.
 Why is that?
 If you put something breakable into a big box and fill it to the top, the items inside won’t be safe.
 Big boxes are heavy to carry, and if they rip open, all of the dishes will fall straight out and break.
 For example, if you decide to pack glasses inside one big package, it will be very difficult to carry them, and even a minor inconvenience could cause some damage.
 However, if you let our Long-Distance Movers take care of the packing process, you surely won’t be dealing with similar problems.
 In fact, our white glove moving company can offer you a full packing option and take care of your entire relocation inventory.

 If You’ve Got Used Boxes, Make Them Harder and Sturdier

 If your budget doesn’t allow purchasing brand-new supplies, you can get used packaging materials.
 Don’t forget to inspect each package carefully because, in this case, you might end up with a box that has thinner walls, holes, or bad glue on the tape.
 You can take additional pieces of cardboard and tape them on the bottom and walls.
 Take some more tape and cover the whole box if necessary.

 Be sure that the packages are firm and sturdy

 Start With Padding the Bottom of the Box

-By this moment, the package is checked and well taped.
+At this moment, the package is checked and well-taped.
 It’s time to make a soft cushion at the bottom of the package you chose for your plates.
 You can do that by crumpling papers and putting them on the bottom or placing something soft like a blanket or a sweater.
 It needs to be thick enough to prevent any damage that could happen if the package full of plates wasn’t placed gently enough on the ground.